mbabaian/library-twitterbot/README.md

 # library-twitterbot
-### A simple Python program for promoting a school library program
+### Basic Python template for a Twitter bot to promote a school library program

 The library_quotes.txt has been pre-populated with quotes about libraries to get your bot's tweets started.
 You can use the quotes in the file, add your own quotes to the existing ones, or generate all of your own tweets and forget this file even exists.